sfa1323/test_sphinx_documentation/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to test PrIME20 documentation!
+Welcome to test PrIME20 documentation
 =====================================================